 Why Introduce Profile Verification?

-The aim of verification is not to annoy the customer with bureaucracy and paperwork, but to prevent identity theft, money laundering, terrorist financing, and financial fraud.
+The aim of verification is not to annoy the customer with bureaucracy and paperwork, but to prevent identity theft and any financial crime (money laundering, terrorist financing etc).
 A verification check allows a company to better know their customer and manage risks accordingly.

 KYC and AML: What’s the Difference?